Primitive geodesic lengths and (almost) arithmetic progressions: Final remarks

+Sarnak \cite{Sarnak1} proposed a characterization for arithmetic surfaces that is also of a geometric nature.
+For a Fuchsian group $\Gamma < \PSL(2,\R)$, set $\Tr(\Gamma) = \set{\abs{\Tr(\gamma)}~:~\gamma \in \Gamma}$.
+A Fuchsian group satisfies the \textbf{bounded clustering property} if there exists a constant $C_\Gamma$ such that, for all integers $n$, we have $\abs{\Tr(\Gamma) \cap [n,n+1]} < C_\Gamma$.
 It was verified by Luo--Sarnak \cite{LuoS} that arithmetic surfaces satisfy the bounded clustering property.
-Schmutz \cite{Schmutz} proposed a characterization of arithmeticity based on the function
+Schmutz \cite{Schmutz} proposed a characterization of arithmeticity based on the function $F(x) = \abs{\Tr(\Gamma) \cap [0,x]}$.
 Specifically, $\Gamma$ is arithmetic if and only if $F(x)$ grows at most linearly in $x$.
 Geninska--Leuzinger \cite{GL} verified Sarnak's conjecture in the case where $\Gamma$ contains a non-trivial parabolic isometry.
 In \cite{GL}, they also point out a gap in \cite{Schmutz} that verified the linear growth characterization for lattices with a non-trivial parabolic isometry.
 At present, this verification seems to still be open.
 These characterizations of arithmeticity are based on the fact that arithmetic manifolds have unusually high multiplicities in the primitive geodesic length spectrum, a phenomenon first observed by Selberg.
 One explanation for the high multiplicities can be seen from our proof that arithmetic, non-compact surfaces have arithmetic progressions.
 Specifically, from one primitive length $\ell$, via the commensurator, we can produce infinitely many primitive lengths of the form $\pr{\frac{m}{d}}\ell$, where $m$ ranges over an infinite set of integers and $d$ ranges over a finite set of integers.
 When $\ell$ is the associated length of an absolutely primitive element, we obtain lengths of the form $m\ell$ as $m$ ranges over an infinite set of integers.
 Given the freedom on the production of these lengths, it is impossible to imagine that huge multiplicities will not arise.
 Other characterizations of arithmeticity given by Cooper--Long--Reid \cite{CLR} (see also Reid \cite{Reid}) and Farb--Weinberger \cite{FW} exploit the abundant presence of symmetries, and thus are still in the realm of Margulis' characterization via commensurators.
 Reid \cite{Reid1}, Chinburg--Hamilton--Long--Reid \cite{CHLR}, and Prasad--Rapinchuk \cite{PrRap} also recover arithmeticity using spectral invariants, and so we feel our proposed characterization sits somewhere between the commensurator and spectral sides.